Whirlwind of Paris

 Whirlwind of Paris (French: Tourbillon de Paris) is a 1939 French musical comedy film directed by Henri Diamant-Berger and starring Ray Ventura, Mona Goya and Grégoire Aslan.
-The film's sets were designed by the art director Guy de Gastyne and Robert Gys.
+The film's sets were designed by the art directors Guy de Gastyne and Robert Gys.

 Synopsis

 A group of students from Grenoble University form an orchestra and try to gain work in Paris.